qpraveen/My-first-project-/README.md

 # My-first-project-
-This is my first git repository
+This is my first git repository author  Praveen Yadav